 THE EMA (ESPACE MUSEAL ANDENNAIS)

-Around 400m² are dedicated to the research and the discoveries made in Scladina with a special focus on the Scladina Child, whose original remains will be presented.
-Opening March 2020.
+In 2020, the new cultural centre “Phare” will be opened in the city of Andenne, seven kilometres from the cave.
+There, around 400 square metres will be dedicated to the research and the discoveries made in Scladina Cave with a special focus on the Scladina Child, whose original remains will be presented.